 1.5.2 Crack section analysis

-The cracks extend along the grain, the tip is bifurcated, and the grain boundary is not sensitized.
-They have typical characteristics of intergranular stress corrosion cracking.
+Type B1 and B2 cracks are mainly found in the heat-affected zones on both sides of the weld.
+These cracks extend along the grain, with a bifurcated crack tip and grain boundary that is not sensitized, displaying typical characteristics of intergranular stress corrosion cracking.

-The microhardness of type A, B1 and B2 cracks is 242 HV, 171 HV and 157 HV respectively.
+The microhardness of Type A, B1, and B2 cracks is 242 HV, 171 HV, and 157 HV, respectively.

 1.6 Residual stress analysis

 The Residual Stress Analyzer is utilized to assess the residual stress of the cylinder and head, with the weld serving as the boundary.
 The testing is conducted in two directions, 0° (parallel to the weld direction) and 90° (perpendicular to the weld direction), and the results are depicted in Figure 9.

 The residual tensile stress zones on the cylinder side at 0° and 90° are approximately 20mm and 12mm, respectively, from the weld centerline.
 On the head side, the residual tensile stress zones at 0° and 90° directions are approximately 17mm and 15mm away from the weld centerline, respectively.

 Type A and Type B cracks are situated within the residual tensile stress zones.